- What Causes Mouth Ulcers?

 There are a variety of triggers which differ from person to person.

-Sufferers often experience repeated attacks of mouth ulcers, which usually last around 7-10 days.
+Sufferers often experience repeated occurrences of mouth ulcers, which usually last around 7-10 days.

-Your gums and mouth are delicate and easily injured, even by aggressively brushing your teeth.
+Your gums and mouth are delicate and easily injured, even by brushing your teeth too vigorously.

 More commonly damage is caused by a bite to the inside of the cheek while sleeping or eating, or friction damage from dental braces.